-It is used to treat digestion problems that result when the pancreas has been removed or is not working well.
-Cystic fibrosis or continuous inflammation (chronic pancreatitis) are two of the conditions that can cause the pancreas to malfunction.
+It is used to treat digestion problems when the pancreas has been removed or is not working well.
+Cystic fibrosis or continuous inflammation (chronic pancreatitis) are two conditions that can cause the pancreas to malfunction.

 Generally, pancreatin is obtained from the pancreas of pigs or cows.
-The pancreas is an organ in animals and people that makes chemical substances (amylase, lipase and protease) that are needed for proper digestion.
+The pancreas is an organ in animals and people that makes chemical substances (amylase, lipase, and protease) needed for proper digestion.
 Pancreatin is used as medicine.
-It is also used for intestinal gas (flatulence) or as a digestive aid.
+It is also used for intestinal gas (flatulence) or digestive aid.

 Effective for …